Tips On Getting Rid Of Mealybugs On Jade Plant

 Neem Soil Soak

-For an infestation of mealybugs, the more practical route is a neem soil drench or soak using 100% percent raw neem oil.
+The more practical route for an infestation of mealybugs is a neem soil drench or soak using 100% percent raw neem oil.

 Add 1 ½ teaspoons of raw neem per quart of emulsified water.
 Pour 2 to 3 cups of the soak over the soil.

-Not only will the neem soak kill any root mealybug, fungus gnats and other houseplant bugs as the roots ingest the oil and turn it into a systemic insecticide.
+Not only will the neem soak kill any root mealybug, fungus gnats, and other houseplant bugs but the roots ingest the oil and turn it into a systemic insecticide.

-Any houseplant pests that pierces the plant, such as mealybugs, or scale insect will ingest the neem.
+Any houseplant pests that pierce the plant, such as mealybugs or scale insects, will ingest the neem.
 They will lose their appetite, fail to reach the next growth stage, and become infertile.

-NOTE: This treatment won’t immediately kill the bugs, so it might take two weeks to see results.
+NOTE: This treatment won’t immediately kill the jade plant mealybugs, so it might take two weeks to see results.

 The soak remains potent for up to 22 days.
 Reapply every three weeks as a preventative measure.